-WUTF.475 BURY COUNCIL BUDGET ROAD SHOW
+WUTF.475 BURY COUNCIL BUDGET ROADSHOW

-Councillor Rishi Shori, the Leader of the Council and Steve Kenyon Interim Executive Director - Resources and Regulation attended the meeting as part of the Council's budget process to consult residents on the budget options for the next three years.
+Councillor Rishi Shori, the Leader of the Council and Deputy Executive of Resources and Regulation Steve Kenyon attended the meeting as part of the Council's budget process to consult residents on the budget options for the next three years.
 As part of a new strategy the Council would produce a three year budget approach to 2020, instead of the usual fiscal year plan.